Atef Bseiso: Assassination

 After contacts with the German intelligence agency, Bundesamt für Verfassungsschutz (BfV), in Bonn in early June, Bseiso purchased a Jeep Renegade, which he had arranged to be imported from the United States to Germany, and drove it to Paris where he booked at the last moment into the Hôtel Méridien Montparnasse, which caused the Caesarea assassination squad tailing him to make some rapid retouches to their plan.
 Bseiso realized he was being tracked after noticing a suspicious figure in his hotel lobby and requested protection from the French, who replied that none was available until the following morning.
 He had arranged an appointment to make a courtesy visit on his French contacts in the counter-espionage department for 10 am the following day.

 Bseiso intended, on finishing business in Paris, to drive down to Marseilles, and ferry back to Tunis, and surprise his wife Dima and their three children with the new car.

 An Israeli surveillance team had been tracking Bseiso ever since his arrival in Berlin three days earlier.
 On the evening of 8 June 1992, Bseiso was dining out with two Lebanese friends: a bodyguard and a woman at one of the Hippopotamus chain of restaurants.
 After the meal, the suspicion that the hotel lobby figure was tailing him was dismissed, and Bseiso was driven back to the hotel at Rue du Commandant-René-Mouchotte, and on getting out was approached by two men, who looked like skinheads, and who were nicknamed "Tom" and "Frank", the former wielding a .22 Beretta furnished with a cloth sachet brass catcher to collect spent casings.
 As Bseiso bent down to pull the front seat forward and enable one of his friends to shift from the back passenger seat, one of the two pushed him against the car bonnet, while the other shot Bseiso two or three times in the head.
 Thereupon they slipped away walking quickly towards the getaway vehicle awaiting them at Rue Vandamme.
 Within two hours all members of the team had left the country.
 A spokesman for the Prime Minister Shamir's office dismissed claims Mossad was involved as "totally and completely ridiculous".
-Bseiso was the 6th (or 7th) PLO leader to be assassinated in France, the others being Mahmoud Hamchari, Basil Alkoubaissi, Ezzedine Kalak, Zouheir Mohsen and Fadl Dani.
+Bseiso was the 6th (or 7th) PLO leader to be assassinated in France, the others being Mahmoud Hamshari, Basil Al Kubaisi, Ezzedine Kalak, Zouheir Mohsen and Fadl Dani.
 The operation to kill Bseiso was directed by Shabtai Shavit from a safe house in the 11th Arrondissement of Paris.